 2. Tips for Choosing the Right Background

-Finding the right background for a headshot doesn’t have to be a labor-intensive process.
+Finding the right headshot background doesn’t have to be a labor-intensive process.
 Black and white backgrounds are standard for most portraits, but you’ll also want to consider the purpose of the headshot.
-Headshots for business-related uses often appear on sites like LinkedIn, Facebook, and corporate websites.
+Headshots for a business-related image uses often appear on sites like LinkedIn, Facebook, and corporate websites.

-Some headshots are for promotional materials, and depending on the specific needs of your client, you may want to select a background that is fitting for the message those materials convey.
+Some headshots are for promotional materials and depending on the specific needs of your client, you may want to select a background that is fitting for the message the image conveys.
 For example, a trendy brick wall background might fit a new start-up but may not be the best option for a more conservative business.

 Color and personal tastes are other factors to consider when selecting a background.
-Your clients may have a preference for the color of the background used in their headshot, and you’ll want to consider your subject to ensure they don’t blend in with the environment or become overshadowed in any way.
+Your clients may have a preference for the color used in their headshot background, and you’ll want to consider your subject to ensure they don’t blend in with the environment or become overshadowed in their headshots in any way.